Heather M. Kitchen

-Heather M. Kitchen is a theatre administrator with more than 40 years of professional experience.
-She specializes in strategic and program planning, fundraising, financial analysis, board development, and union negotiations.
-Throughout her illustrious career, Ms. Kitchen has led several performing arts organizations in Canada and the United States, as well as having had a noted international career in production and stage management.
+Heather M. Kitchen is a theater administrator with more than 40 years of professional experience, specializing in strategic and program planning, fundraising, financial analysis, board development, and union negotiations.
+During her illustrious career, Ms. Kitchen has led several performing arts organizations in both the United States and Canada.
+She has also had a noted international career in production and stage management.

 “A balance of excellence in programming, sustainability of resources, and adherence to core values provide the foundation of vigorous nonprofit arts and culture organizations.”

-“A strong partnership between the programmatic, financial, and trustee leadership within the organization is essential to achieving a healthy balance.
-Once these key factors are in place, the organization can be positioned as a productive solution to the greatest needs in a community rather than a competing priority.”
+“A strong partnership between the programmatic, financial, and trustee leadership within an organization is essential to achieving a healthy balance.
+Once these key factors are in place, an organization can be positioned as a productive solution to the greatest needs in a community rather than a competing priority.”

 Ms. Kitchen’s professional and client work includes:

 American Conservatory Theater